 Only those TI components which TI has specifically designated as military grade or "enhanced plastic" are designed and intended for use in military/aerospace applications or environments.
 Buyer acknowledges and agrees that any military or aerospace use of TI components which have not been so designated is solely at the Buyer's risk, and that Buyer is solely responsible for compliance with all legal and regulatory requirements in connection with such use.

-TI has specifically designated certain components which meet ISO/TS16949 requirements, mainly for automotive use.
-Components which have not been so designated are neither designed nor intended for automotive use; and TI will not be responsible for any failure of such components to meet such requirements.
+TI has specifically designated certain components as meeting ISO/TS16949 requirements, mainly for automotive use.
+In any case of use of non-designated products, TI will not be responsible for any failure to meet ISO/TS16949.